Stephan Winkelmann: Lamborghini

 In January 2005, Stephan Winkelmann joined the Volkswagen Group and took over as President and CEO of Automobili Lamborghini in Sant'Agata Bolognese.
 In the period up to 2016, his responsibilities included the launch of the new Gallardo, Murciélago, Aventador, and Huracán models, plus a large number of unique models and one-offs.
 Under Winkelmann's aegis, Lamborghini also developed the Urus SUV, which was launched in 2018.
 Between 2005 and 2016, Lamborghini vehicle sales increased by 300 percent.

 At the end of 2020, it was announced that Winkelmann would once again take over as head of Lamborghini from December 1, in personal union with his previous role at Bugatti.
 He succeeded Stefano Domenicali, who became head of Formula 1 on January 1, 2021.
 Winkelmann also sits on the supervisory boards at Comité Colbert, an association of French luxury manufacturers, and Altagamma, an Italian committee for luxury brands.

 Audi Sport

 From March 2016, Winkelmann headed quattro GmbH (now Audi Sport GmbH) as Managing Director.

 Bugatti

-Stephan Winkelmann has been president of Bugatti Automobiles since January 1, 2018.
+Stephan Winkelmann has been président of Bugatti Automobiles since January 1, 2018.
 He replaced the previous president, Wolfgang Dürheimer, who held the position for five years and retired at the end of 2017.
-Since he took office, new models such as Divo, Centodieci, La Voiture Noire, and derivatives based on the Chiron have been created.
+Since he took office, new models such as Divo, Centodieci, La Voiture Noire, Bolide, and derivatives based on the Chiron have been created.